blockchain-awesome/cryptonote/README.md

 1. Fast exchanging speed
 2. Anti-ASIC awareness
-3. Decentralized exchange support
-4. A light wallet api
+3. A light wallet api
-5. Node with one Docker command
+4. Node with one Docker command
-6. Offlinable Web based decentralized wallet
+5. Offlinable Web based decentralized wallet
-7. Decentralized exchanger
+6. Decentralized exchanger
-8. Anything that makes a coin better for everyone
+7. Anything that makes a coin better for everyone

 ## 参与